ibra/blog/content/posts/ability-system-unity.md

 ```csharp
 public abstract class Ability : ScriptableObject
 ```
 This class is basically deriving from ScriptableObject.
-If you dont know what a ScriptableObject is, i'd recommend watching [this video](https://www.youtube.com/watch?v=aPXvoWVabPY) from Brackeys.
-If you know a bit about scriptable objects you might be wondering why we **arent** using the CreateAssetMenu attribute.
+If you dont know what a ScriptableObject is, I'd recommend watching [this video](https://www.youtube.com/watch?v=aPXvoWVabPY) from Brackeys.
+If you know a bit about scriptable objects you might be wondering why we **aren't** using the CreateAssetMenu attribute.

 e.g:
 ```csharp